 The ship was named after Henry’s grandson and Its Maiden voyage was actually made out of Toledo, Ohio!
 The Benson was in service for over 50 years or tireless service before finally being decommissioned in 1981.
 The sip was then temporarily renamed the “John Dykstra” in order to free up the name so it could be given to a new ship in the Ford fleet.

 So how did it end up on South Bass Island?

 Put-in-Bay is a peculiar but extremely fun island marked by Perry’s Victory & International Peace Memorial where the only way to reach the island is by the put-in-bay ferry, golf cart rentals are the preferred mode of transportation, and antique car parades tour downtown every Sunday.
 You can come to party or for a relaxing island getaway at one of the hundreds of Put-in-Bay lodging vacation rentals just the same.

-After the ship was decommissioned by the Ford, it was bought by Frank Sullivan. the owner of the Sullivan Marina in Cleveland where it was intended to be used as a barge.
-However, the ship would not set sail again after Sullivan determined it wouldn’t make sense due to to the cost of making her seaworthy again.
+After the ship was decommissioned by the Ford, it was bought by Frank Sullivan.
+The owner of the Sullivan Marina in Cleveland where it was intended to be used as a barge.
+However, the ship would not set sail again after Sullivan determined it wouldn’t make sense due to the cost of making her seaworthy again.
 So, Sullivan opted for a more creative use for the ship.